 During this process, you will need to refer closely to your friend, the Exam Blueprint.
-You can find the Exam Blueprints for each VCDX here:
+You can find more about each VCDX certification and their applicable exam blueprint here:

 This process is very time intensive, between creating the documentation required and preparing for the defense, it is not for the faint of heart.

 VMware certifications are good forever, they do not expire.
 In 2018, VMware introduced a new certification naming convention that adds the year you obtained the certification to the certification name.
 While VMware certifications do not expire any longer, it is easy to see how recent a VMware certification is with this new naming convention.

 Previously, VMware certifications were good for two years, and you could renew a VMware certification by obtaining a new, different VMware certification.
 While many are relieved the two year expiration is gone, it is still important for IT professionals to make sure they are up to date on the products they are using.

 Remote VMware Certification Exam Testing

 There are no changes in cost to any of the exams to take them remotely, and they are still offered through PearsonVUE.